opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

         ...
     };

 The class implements Pedro F. Felzenszwalb algorithm [Pedro F. Felzenszwalb and Daniel P. Huttenlocher.
 Efficient belief propagation for early vision.
 International Journal of Computer Vision, 70(1), October 2006].
-It can compute own data cost (using truncated linear model) or use user-provided data cost.
+It can compute own data cost (using a truncated linear model) or use a user-provided data cost.

-**Note:** ``StereoBeliefPropagation`` requires a lot of memory:
+**Note:** ``StereoBeliefPropagation`` requires a lot of memory for message storage:

 .. math::

     width \_ step  \cdot height  \cdot ndisp  \cdot 4  \cdot (1 + 0.25)

-for message storage and
+and for data cost storage:

 .. math::

     width\_step \cdot height \cdot ndisp \cdot (1 + 0.25 + 0.0625 +  \dotsm + \frac{1}{4^{levels}})

-for data cost storage. ``width_step`` is the number of bytes in a line including the padding.
+``width_step`` is the number of bytes in a line including padding.

 .. index:: gpu::StereoBeliefPropagation::StereoBeliefPropagation